 Just think, if we had more female survey respondents, how high might these figures be?

 Speak up and be counted

 So, now’s your chance to speak up and have your voice heard.
-Join me in completing the Mason Frank Salesforce salary survey and lets continue to champion diversity and equality for all.
+Join me in completing the Mason Frank Salesforce Careers and Hiring Guide Survey and lets continue to champion diversity and equality for all.

 hours minutes seconds